cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 uncertainty of the coseismic slip models based on comparisons between rakes of high-slip fault patches.
-Then, the posterior distribution $p(T | D)$ is estimated *(sampled?)* by comparing each model likelihood to a random number selected from the uniform distribution [0, 1).
+Then, the posterior distribution $p(T | D)$ is estimated *(sampled?)* by comparing each model likelihood to a random number selected from the uniform distribution [0, 1), and retaining those models with a higher likelihood than the random value.

 ### Analysis of friction and pore fluid pressure